mageshkarthiga/oop-cleaning-scheduler/README.md

 - Node.js (16 or higher)
 - npm, Yarn, pnpm, or Bun (any package manager)

+In order to run the backend system, please clone this repository (https://github.com/TonyDS2022/is442-cleaning-scheduler.git) and follow the steps listed in the respective README file

 ### Installation

 1. Clone the repository: